Skip to the content...

 echo draw_calendar(8,2009);

 The PHP is largely based upon one function that only requires the month and year of the calendar you'd like.
-It's a sizeable function but obviously worth its weight in gold.
+It's a sizable function but obviously worth its weight in gold.
 Also note that I've identified a spot within the calendar where you should query the database to see if there are any events for that day.
 I use tables because they nicely stretch when one day in the week is longer than others.
 Working with absolute positioning and DIVs in the calendar is far too much hassle for a simple calendar.

 I look forward to seeing what you can do with the calendar!